Frugal LivingFREE Ways To Supplement Your Food Supply

 Perhaps starting a local Facebook group or creating an ad on Kijiji seeking people who want to forage and learn together is a brilliant idea.

-One thing I do know for sure is that most foragers don’t like to give up their source of food supply as it likely will show up year after year in the same area.
+I do know that most foragers don’t like to give up their source of food supply as it likely will show up year after year in the same area.

 Strengthen Your Food Supply For Free

-This post is not just about foraging because I plan to explore this topic in-depth in a future post but all the ways you can enrich your food supply without adding to your grocery budget costs.
+This post is not just about foraging because I plan to explore this topic in-depth in a future post and how you can enrich your food supply without adding to your grocery budget costs.

 Let’s explore all the ways I can think of, and perhaps if you have some ideas to share, please leave me comments below!